berikayildiz/CreateYourOwnCryptocurrency/README.md

 In this step-by-step tutorial, you will learn how to create and deploy an "ERC-20".
 Token in Ethereum.

-Here we will use Metamask and Remix IDE
+Here we will use Metamask and Remix IDE.

 **PREREQUISITIES**